-The Laboratory for Animal Health focuses its work on four themes:
+The Laboratory for Animal Health focuses its research work on four main themes:

-- management of major animal epidemics (foot and mouth disease, bluetongue, etc.),
+- management of major animal epidemics such as foot-and-mouth disease, bluetongue, etc.;

 - persistent and/or emerging infections of major importance in the equine sector.

 The laboratory draws on its full range of skills to provide decision support to health authorities: it develops faster and more reliable tools for detecting and characterising pathogens in domestic and wild animals, as well as new typing methods.
 It also analyses host-pathogen relations in order to establish new animal disease prevention strategies, including vaccines.

 The laboratory provides analytical services to health authorities and animal health professionals concerning samples of animal origin, for the animal diseases for which it holds national and international reference mandates.
 It holds 36 reference mandates, and performs more than 30,000 diagnostic tests each year.

 It monitors the emergence of the animal epidemics within its remit in order to prevent their spread, analyse their causes and assess the related risks.
 In this regard, it is tasked with issuing alerts for "foot-and-mouth disease and similar vesicular diseases" and coordinates the Resumeq equine mortality surveillance network.

 The Laboratory for Animal Health is actively involved in the implementation of various sustainable development initiatives.
 Carried out in conjunction with ANSES's sustainable development unit, these include reductions in the consumption of disposable materials (plastic), in the carbon/greenhouse gas footprint, in air travel where possible, and in emails, as well as a collective approach to energy saving.

 Latest laboratory news

 End of the Innotub project on bovine tuberculosis